 NC machine is the abbreviation of numeric control machine.
 The term says it all.
 It is a machine where you have to feed the numeric value of parameters and the machine will do the job for you.
 Ideally, nowadays all machines are numeric control.

 NC machine does not have a display system or control system to run the machine.
 It does not have a feedback system as well.
-Typically data if feed manually using inbuilt input system.
+Typically data is feed manually using an inbuilt input system.
 NC machines are way too less efficient than a CNC machine

 Difference between NC and CNC machines

 Below is the basic differences between NC and CNC machines.

 |NC Machines||CNC Machines|